Minka69/Python/README.md

-Some of my python projects.
+All of my python projects.